arvindram107/Sound-Characterization/README.md

 13a Selecting a segment and testing it in step_eleven

-20a Selecting which tracks to play and their gains
+20 Selecting which tracks to play and to record and their gains
-20b Recording the new tracks
-20c Adjusting levels and reviewing.
-20d.
-Final mix-down, saving out the multitrack file descriptor and the .wav file

 7a(i) Measuring space-bar press system latency
 7a(ii) The app generating and displaying a waveform with a sequence of spikes